codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

         - echo "Hello world!"
 ```

-The scripts in script section will be run right after the repository is cloned.
+The scripts in the `scripts` section will be run right after the repository is cloned.

 `codemagic.yaml` follows the traditional [YAML syntax](https://yaml.org/).
 Here are a few tips and tricks on how to better structure the file.